thanegill/itc280/articles/12_01_28_assignment4.md

 [Assignment 4 Extra Credit](/assignmnets/A4_EC)

-contact_multiple.php edited to ask what music do you like? and If you like pie.
+`contact_multiple.php` edited to ask is you link pie ans what gene of music do you like?

 `sendEmail` is sent to false on both, so it will only display the data.